Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/Demo.md

 	_Completing the project creation_

-	> **Speaking Point:** VS tooling configures two-way trust relationship between your app and your WAAD tenant.
+	> **Speaking Point:** VS tooling configures two-way trust relationship between your app and your AAD tenant.
 Your app is registered as a Relying Party in the tenant; and the tenant is configured as an Identity Provider for the app.

 1. Press **CTRL+F5** to run the web site.

 1. If a certificate error is displayed, click **Continue to this website**.

-1. Sign in using a user account for your organization (ex. "user@mydomainname.onmicrosoft.com").
+1. Sign in using a user account for your organization (e.g.: "admin@mydomainname.onmicrosoft.com")

 	![Signing in using one of the organization's user account](images/logging-in-with-an-organization-user.png?raw=true "Signing in using one of the organization's user account")

 	_Signing in using one of the organization's user account_

 1. Show that you are logged as the organization's user.

 	![Showing that you are logged as the organization's user](images/showing-the-organization-user-logged.png?raw=true "Showing that you are logged as the organization's user")